SQConnect/Quantify-Public-documentation/options_framework_manual.md

 ## 8. Greeks Analysis and Risk Management

 The framework provides comprehensive Greeks analysis with real-time monitoring and data validation.

+**📋 Broker Support Note**: Greeks functionality is fully supported by Saxo Bank broker.
+Other brokers may have limited or no options support.
+All examples below use the abstract broker interface and will work with any broker that supports options.

 ### Getting Greeks Data